 Why should I care about Quality Score?

 Quality Score is a reflection of the health of your campaigns and influences overall account performance.
-Advertisers looking to rank in the top positions in the search results while not paying a premium should focus on achieving high Quality Scores.
+PPC managers looking to rank in the top positions in the search results while not paying a premium should focus on achieving high Quality Scores.

 Quality score directly influences: